scrazycarl/academic-kickstart/content/project/my-semester-project/index.md

 The disadvantages are:

-1. The color scale used here is not necesarily color blind friendly.
+1. The color scale used here is not necessarily color blind friendly.
 2. Although the numerical changes are mapped to color changes, sometimes its not strong enough to produce or spot a color change.

 What's your opinion?